 If we were to talk about art, design, trekking, hiking or social media stuff, likely I will have no problem with that and can respond quickly.
 So, it is my personal issue and I need to work it out.
 No one can help.
 The class was dismissed at around 5 pm and then we went down to do our gear fitting for our training session in the pool tomorrow.
 Mask, fins, booties, wetsuit, backplate, and regulator, all were kept in our individual mesh bag.

 I stayed back for a while in the Livingseas store on the first floor which I think it also serves well as a community space.
 There is a big table where everyone can gather around.
 Students, friends came that night for a gathering.
 After trying to get to know the people more and familiarize with this new environment, I left the centre.
 I still have homework to do – to read the text-book as much as I can before the training session in the pool starts tomorrow.

 ..when I agreed to take up this challenge to attend this diving course.
 And since then until the day the course started, I think I never had a peaceful day.
 I kept thinking of it.
 “How is the course going to be like, would I be able to cope with it?
 Swimming test??
 OMG…Should I just cancel it?
 Or postpone it?
 Aarrrgghh….What have I gotten myself into?”
 Slapped on my face.

 It should be something exciting but I didn’t fully feel so.
 Mixed feeling.
 I am not really comfortable staying long in the water.
 That’s the main reason.

-My friends who traveled with me before, know very well how scared I was of letting go my life jacket when we were at Labuan Cermin in Kalimantan.
+My friends who travelled with me before, know very well how scared I was of letting go my life jacket when we were at Labuan Cermin in Kalimantan.
 I was there twice and on the second visit, I tried harder.
-I asked a favor from my guide to stay close to me while I tried to swim around the lake without any floating devices.
+I asked a favour from my guide to staying close to me while I tried to swim around the lake without any floating devices.
 But it still didn’t work.
 I started to look for something to hold on in less than a minute.